 - Learn a New Skill

 Have you always wanted to learn a new language?
 Well, doing so could potentially boost your memory.
 A Swedish study discovered that adults who mastered a new language had improved memory, as they could remember people’s names and process more information.
 Other memory-boosting skills include skiing, knitting or learning a musical instrument.
+You could take up an activity to take your mind of things such as to buy fish and seafood online from a fishmonger like Seafresh.

 - Start Exercising